HazyResearch/deepdive/doc/walkthrough-mention.md

 Among these relations, `articles` contains article data and `sentences` contains parsed sentence data.
 Other tables are currently empty, and during feature extraction step they will be filled up.

-For a detailed reference of how these tables are created and loaded, refer to [Preparing Data Tables](#data_tables).
+For a detailed reference of how these tables are created and loaded, refer to [Preparing Data Tables](walkthrough-extras.html#data_tables) in the extra section.

 <a id="feature_extraction" href="#"> </a>